 France - Day 8 : Climbing the Mt.
 Ventoux

-We would leave for the Ventoux early, because it would get really hot.
-After a hearty breakfast we packed our bikes, of course simply climbing the Ventoux wouldn't be enough, it had to be done with all our luggage.
+We left for the Ventoux early, because it would get really hot.
+We packed our bikes after a hearty breakfast.
+Of course simply climbing the Ventoux wouldn't be enough, it had to be done with all our luggage.

 The last preparations

-Stefan and Bojan would first do groceries and then ride up by car, so they would arrive in about 2.5 hours.
+Stefan and Bojan would first do groceries and then druve up by car, so they would arrive in about 2.5 hours.

 The sign indicating the official start of the climb

 The road didn't get a lot steeper and didn't seem to go in the direction of the Ventoux.
-There were a lot of cyclists going in the other direction.
-After a while we started to decent, it was there we figured out we were cycling in the wrong direction.
+There were also many cyclists going in the other direction.
+After a while we started to decent.
+It was there we figured out we were cycling in the wrong direction.
 We discovered that the sign at the start showing 'kilometers 0' had 'start' written on both sides.
 At least we now were warmed up properly.

 We were ready to start the real climb.
-We had read that at first it would be not that steep, then we would enter 'the forest', where the incline is continuously 8% or more.
+At first it wouldn't be that steep, then we would enter 'the forest', where the incline is continuously 8% or more.
 At first the other cyclists on racing bikes were going faster, but in the forest we started gaining on them.
 In our lowest gear we still had to hammer our pedals to go forward.
-A speed cyclist came riding behind us.
+A cyclist on a racing bike came riding behind us.
 The forest would go on for 10 kilometers.
 After 7 km he couldn't keep up with us anymore.
-We overtook a few more cyclists with carbon bikes, of course we happily said 'bonjour' to all of them.
-After the third one I told Bram 'that was the third guy on a plastic bike we beat'.
+We overtook a few more cyclists with carbon bikes and of course we happily said 'bonjour' to all of them.
+After the third one I told Bram 'that was the third guy on a plastic [carbon] bike'.
 Bram didn't like that because it was hard to combine laughing and climbing.
 We couldn't take a break from pedaling because then we would fall over, instead we were continuously cycling as fast as we could.
 Crossing the forest took over an hour.

 We had planned to stop once or twice, but because we were doing well we decided to try and make it in one go.
 At the chalet Reynard there was a small flat section before the last 6 km started.
 The summit was already insight, we thought we might be able to finish within 2 hours.
 From there onwards the climb would go up with 9%.
 Because there were no trees we had a great view of the summit.
-Between the chalet and the summit there were about 10 corners and at everyone we thought we were almost there.
+Between the chalet and the summit were about 10 turns and after each one we thought we were almost at the top.
 During the last part a lot of cyclists had started walking or stopped altogether.
-I was out of water, Bram had planned to refill his bottle during our stops, but now had to do the entire climb on just 0.75 L. Throwing some water on my neck felt good.
-I had two more bottles in the panniers near my front wheel but couldn't reach them.
-After a lot of wiggling I managed to get one without falling over.
+I was almost out of water, Bram had planned to refill his bottle during our stops, but now had to do the entire climb on just 0.75 L. Throwing some water on my neck felt good.
+I had two more bottles in the panniers near my front wheel but couldn't reach them without getting of my bike.
+After a lot of wiggling I managed to get one without stopping or falling over.

 The photographer took three identical pictures of everyone.